Cart

 Repairable Ball Valve vs Non-Serviceable Valve

 Not every ball valve is worth repairing.
-Compact 1-piece valves are often replaced rather than rebuilt because internal access is limited.
-Some 2-piece valves may be serviceable in certain cases, but they usually require more removal and handling than 3-piece valves.
+Traditional compact 1-piece valves are often replaced rather than rebuilt when internal access is limited.
+However, serviceable 1-piece designs with removable end caps can allow seat and packing replacement.
+Some 2-piece valves may also be serviceable, but they usually require more removal and handling than 3-piece valves.

 A repairable ball valve is most valuable when downtime, cleaning access, or recurring maintenance cost matters.
 That is why 3-piece valves are often selected for process lines, washdown systems, chemical handling, and industrial applications where the valve may need to be opened for inspection or seat replacement.